Bathscaping: how to pull off the latest bathroom trend

 Style a beautiful bath tray

 Investing in a bath tray is a great place to start if you’re trying out bathscape ideas.
-Accessorise with a flickering candle, sprigs of eucalyptus and of course a glass of your favourite tipple!
-Remember, a bath tray is also a great place to display your attractive bath products to keep things cohesive.
+Accessorise with a flickering candle, sprigs of eucalyptus, loofahs, salts and scrubs, face masks and, of course, a glass of your favourite tipple!
+A bath tray is also a great place to display that stylish coffee table book you’ve been meaning to flick through, although this may be more for the ‘gram than to improve your soak.
+But remember, it’s all about curating!
+Less is more and try to style a cohesive look.

 Boho bathscaping